Satharus/satharus.me/_posts/2023-04-05-8bit_computer_part1.md

 cover: //assets/images/8bit-computer-part1/8bit_part1_cover.jpg
 ---

-If you've been following me on Twitter, you must've been seeing some insane dude who is putting some chips on a breadboard (that may be giving you college electronics lab PTSD) and is using a lot of wiring.
+If you've been following me on Twitter, you must've been seeing some insane dude who is putting some chips on a breadboard and is using a lot of wiring.This may or may not be be giving you college electronics lab PTSD...
+Anywho, It seems like he's up to something.

 <!--more-->